canonical/kafka-operator/README.md

 ## Monitoring

-The Charmed Kafka Operator comes with the [JMX exporter](https://github.com/prometheus/jmx_exporter/).
+The Charmed Apache Kafka Operator comes with the [JMX exporter](https://github.com/prometheus/jmx_exporter/).
 The metrics can be queried by accessing the `http://<unit-ip>:9101/metrics` endpoints.

 Additionally, the charm provides integration with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).

 Deploy the `cos-lite` bundle in a Kubernetes environment.
 This can be done by following the [deployment tutorial](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
-Since the Charmed Kafka Operator is deployed on a machine environment, it is needed to offer the endpoints of the COS relations.
+Since the Charmed Apache Kafka Operator is deployed on a machine environment, it is needed to offer the endpoints of the COS relations.
 The [offers-overlay](https://github.com/canonical/cos-lite-bundle/blob/main/overlays/offers-overlay.yaml) can be used, and this step is shown in the COS tutorial.